7 strategic KPIs for the purchasing department

 This metric is usually calculated on a monthly basis.

 If the percentage is too high, an analysis must be held to determine why the items are being rejected – if it’s due to problems with the supplier, with the purchasing orders or something else.
+To improve your purchasing department’s strategy read our article about Strategic Sourcing.

 How to measure: Amount of money lost due to obsolescence / Total worth of the inventory